-For the three months ended March 25, 2016, mutual funds revenue decreased 16% to \$249.
-The decrease was primarily due to a decrease in client dollars invested and fewer net new assets resulting from market volatility and uncertainty.
+Mutual funds revenue decreased 12% to \$265 in the second quarter of 2016 and decreased 14% to \$514 in the first six months of 2016, compared to the same periods in 2015.
+The decrease for both periods was primarily due to a decrease in client dollars invested and fewer net new assets resulting from market volatility and uncertainty.